ambanum/social-networks-graph-generator/explanation.md

 - `layout_algo`: algorithm used for layout
 - `community_algo`: algorithm used to detect communities
 - `n_collected_tweets`: number of collected tweets (that were used to build the graph)
-- `n_analysed_tweet`: number of analysed tweets (some tweets are not retweeted or mentionned and not included in the graph)
+- `n_analyzed_tweet`: number of analysed tweets (some tweets are not retweeted or mentionned and not included in the graph)

 ## Graph